 Also see basic digital fault finding

 700MHz clearance occurred at Waltham on the 4 Mar 2020.
-It changed from a wideband to an A group on CHs 29 to 37 (excl the "temporary" MUXES 7 & 8).
+It changed from a wideband to an A group on CHs 29 to 37.
 Most existing wideband aerials should continue to work, but, even more positively, those in poor signal areas now have the option to use an A group aerial and improve their signal.

 Waltham television transmitter (TX) is a "guyed mast" structure 309m in height (see How High is High ?) and is situated 18 miles SE of Nottingham.
 The mast is identical to Mendip and Bilsdale.
 It was built by British Insulated Callender’s Cables (or B.I.C.C) who were responsible for much of the infrastructure built in this country from 1945 up to the 1980s.
 The company is still going but now called Balfour Beatty.
 The mast is a tubular structure to the top and has in internal lift, though this is out of use partly due to the accident at Belmont.